ComputeCanada/magic_castle/docs/README.md

 #### 10.9.1 Define a list of ip addresses that can never be banned

 fail2ban keeps a list of ip addresses that are allowed to fail to login without risking jail time.
-To define add an ip address to that list, on `mgmt1` add to
+To add an ip address to that list, on `mgmt1` add to
 ```
 /etc/puppetlabs/data/user_data.yaml
 ```